garrandall/popular-music-data/tracks/heart-turns-to-stone-foreigner.md

 But you fail to see

 All the hurt inside, the wounded pride
-Ooh what she went through for you
+Oh what she went through for you
 You cheated and lied, as her love slowly died
 And her heart just broke in two